Omar-p/learning-notes/aws/aws.md

 ---

-subnetting - CIDR Classless Inter-Domain Routing - let us take networks and break them down - it define a wat of expressing the size of a network -> prefix[newtork bits]
+sub-netting - CIDR Classless Inter-Domain Routing - let us take networks and break them down - it define a wat of expressing the size of a network -> prefix[newtork bits]

 ---